CNRGH/contatester/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f, FILE, --file FILE  VCF file version 4.2 to process.
+  -h, --help            show this help message and exit -f FILE, --file FILE  VCF file version 4.2 to process.
 If -f is used don't
                         use -l (Mandatory)
-  -l, LIST, --list LIST  input text file, one vcf by lane.
+  -l LIST, --list LIST  input text file, one vcf by lane.
 If -l is used don't
                         use -f (Mandatory)
-  -o, OUTDIR, --outdir OUTDIR
+  -o OUTDIR, --outdir OUTDIR
-                        folder for storing all output files (optional) [default: current directory] -r, --report          create a pdf report for contamination estimation [default: no report]
+                        folder for storing all output files (optional) [default: current directory] -e EXPERIMENT, --experiment EXPERIMENT
+                        Experiment type, could be WG for Whole Genome or EX for Exome [default WG]
+  -r, --report          create a pdf report for contamination estimation
+                        [default: no report]
-  -c, --check           enable contaminant check for the list of VCF provided
+  -c, --check           enable contaminant check for each VCF provided if a
-                        if a VCF is marked as contaminated -m MAIL, --mail MAIL  send an email at the end of the job
+                        VCF is marked as contaminated -m MAIL, --mail MAIL  send an email at the end of the job -A ACCOUNTING, --accounting ACCOUNTING
+                        msub option for calculation time imputation -d DAGNAME, --dagname DAGNAME
+                        DAG file name for pegasus
+  -t THREAD, --thread THREAD
+                        number of threads used by job(optional) [default if check enable|disable: 4|1]
+  -s THRESHOLD, --threshold THRESHOLD
+                        Threshold for contaminated status(optional) [default:
+                        4 ]

 ```